lmas/thesis/thesis.typ

 	enough?
 A comparison with a reference should validate the results.

-It was difficult to achieve exact results as the Matlab implementation though, since Go is missing a large number of mathematical utility functions that is commonly found in Matlab.
+It was difficult to achieve exact results as the Matlab implementation though, since Go is missing a large number of mathematical utility functions which is commonly found in Matlab.
 Working with complex numbers during the fast Fourier transforms was also complicated and the naive re-implementations would cause bad performance degradation.